rclone/rclone/docs/content/commands/rclone_mount.md

       --gid uint32                             Override the gid field set by the filesystem (not supported on Windows) (default 1000)
   -h, --help                                   help for mount
       --max-read-ahead SizeSuffix              The number of bytes that can be prefetched for sequential reads (not supported on Windows) (default 128Ki)
+      --mount-case-insensitive Tristate        Tell the OS the mount is case insensitive (true) or sensitive (false) regardless of the backend (auto) (default unset)
       --network-mode                           Mount as remote network drive, instead of fixed disk drive (supported on Windows only)
       --no-checksum                            Don't compare checksums on up/download
       --no-modtime                             Don't read/write the modification time (can speed things up)